WaVEV/django-mongodb-backend/docs/source/ref/models/search.rst

     ]>

-The ``path`` argument specifies the document path to check and can be provided as a string or a :class:`~django.db.models.expressions.Col`.
+The ``path`` argument specifies the document path to check and can be provided as a string or a :class:`~django.db.models.F`.

 An optional ``score`` argument can be used to modify the relevance score of the result.

 ``SearchExists`` expressions can be reused and combined with other search expressions.